tenstorrent/tt-metal/docs/source/libraries/examples.rst

 In this code example we build on previous example and after ``relu`` also execute ``pow``, ``silu``, and ``exp``.

-Since ``pow`` is not supported in `TT-DNN` library, we need to move TT Tensor produced by ``relu`` to host machine, convert it to PyTorch tensor, execut ``pow`` from PyTorch, and then convert the outpout of ``pow`` back to TT Tensor.
+Since ``pow`` is not supported in `TT-DNN` library, we need to move TT Tensor produced by ``relu`` to host machine, convert it to PyTorch tensor, execute ``pow`` from PyTorch, and then convert the outpout of ``pow`` back to TT Tensor for ``silu`` to be executed on device.

-After ``pow``, ``silu`` is executed as a fallback op; this means that the operation will actully execute as a PyTorch operation on host machine.
-But since ``silu`` is supported as fallback operation in `TT-DNN` library, we can treat it as any other op from `TT-DNN` library and supply is with TT Tensor as input.
+After ``pow`` is executed as a fallback op; this means that the operation will actully execute as a PyTorch operation on host machine.
+But since ``silu`` is supported as on-device operation in `TT-DNN` library we can supply it with TT Tensor as input.

 Lastly, we run ``exp`` on TT Accelerator device (suppling it with output from ``silu`` without any conversion).